Little House Series by Laura Ingalls Wilder

 “The Long Winter”

-“The Long Winter” is the sixth book in the “Little House” book series by Laura Ingalls Wilder.
-The book tells the story of the Ingalls family as they experience a long and severe winter in De Smet, South Dakota in the winter of 1880-1881.
+“The Long Winter” takes its place as the sixth installment in Laura Ingalls Wilder’s beloved “Little House” book series.
+This poignant narrative recounts the experiences of the Ingalls family as they confront a relentless and severe winter in De Smet, South Dakota, during the unforgiving months of 1880-1881.

 “Little Town on the Prairie”

-“Little Town on the Prairie” is the seventh book in the “Little House” book series by Laura Ingalls Wilder.
-The book continues the story of Laura Ingalls as she grows up in De Smet, South Dakota in the late 19th century.
+“Little Town on the Prairie” emerges as the seventh installment within Laura Ingalls Wilder’s cherished “Little House” book series.
+This captivating narrative continues to follow the life of Laura Ingalls as she navigates the challenges and triumphs of her teenage years in De Smet, South Dakota during the late 19th century.

 Overall, “Little Town on the Prairie” is a charming and engaging portrayal of life in a small town on the American frontier.
 The book highlights the importance of family, community, and hard work, and is a beloved classic of children’s literature.